invertase/react-native-firebase-docs/docs/notifications/reference/Notifications.md

 Displays the specified notification straight away.

-!> It is not possible to display a notification whilst the app is in the foreground on iOS 8 and 9.
+!> It is not possible to display a notification whilst the app is in the foreground on iOS 9.

 Returns a promise that resolves if the notification is displayed, otherwise it is rejected with an error.